bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockchain.md

 ### Merkle tree

-This is a way of combining hashes of a list of records to obtain a single hash such that only the same records in the same order will have the same hash.
-It is done by making the hashes of all the records the final elements in a binary tree, with each pair hashed together to get the value above.
-Any item not forming a pair at some level of the tree is hashed with itself.
-The final hash is known as the root.
-In this system the SHA3-256 algorithm is used for the hashing process.
+A Merkle Tree combines the hashes of individual records, such that only the same records hashed together in the same order will result in the same Merkle Tree root.
+It does so by hashing individual transactions to create the leaves of a binary tree.
+Each pair of hashes in the tree is then combined to form a new hash, repeating the process until only a single hash is left: the Merkle Tree root.
+Whenever a hash in the tree does not have a paired hash to combine with, it is instead hashed with itself.
+The hashing process is conducted by the SHA3-256 algorithm.

 The SHA3 algorithm is the current recommended hashing algorithm to use and fixes some vulnerability problems that were found in SHA2.
 The